Text by Hazirah

 Photos by Sabrina

 Before we had the chance to witness the actual musical, we were given backstage access to what makes Aladdin the Musical so spectacular.
-We were treated to 3 stage number performances from the musical as a sneak peek.
-Namely the Arabian Nights, A Friend like Me, and a new duet between Aladdin and Princess Jasmine called A Million Miles Away.
-The opening sequence, Arabian Nights, was reminiscent of a travelling brochure, setting the background as the fictional city of Agrabah for the viewer in all its vibrant colours and textures.
+We were treated to three stage performances from the musical as a sneak peek.
+Namely, Arabian Nights, A Friend like Me, and a new duet between Aladdin and Princess Jasmine called A Million Miles Away.
+The opening sequence, Arabian Nights, was reminiscent of a travelling brochure, setting the background as the fictional city of Agrabah for the viewer in all its vibrant colors and textures.
 The highlight was when the actors and creatives sat down for a Q&A and showed genuine passion and reverence to their artistry.

 When asked if there was a certain pressure in having to play a role that is beloved by so many, Shubshri Kandiah, who plays Princess Jasmine in the musical, replied, “I think we all loved the film growing up and there’s an element of wanting to stay true to the character, but we all have our own interpretations and we just have so much fun up here every night doing [each] role and sharing that.
 It doesn’t feel stressful, it’s just so much fun”.
 Gareth Jacobs, who plays Genie, adds, “I think everyone knows and loves the grandness that was Robbie Williams as Genie (in the 1992 animation feature) so it was a massively daunting experience.
 The thing that I took away was that the more that I watched the movie, the more I saw how much fun he [Williams] had and how there were no rules to what I could do out there.
 Every night, I try to make things slightly different so it keeps it fresh and new for everyone who comes and sees the show”.